7 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:— As of June 18th, there were three (3) persons who tested positive for COVID-19; however, seven (7) persons have recovered; bringing the total active cases to sixty-seven (67).
-The total number of confirmed cases is now two thousand five hundred sixty-four (2564).
+PHILIPSBURG:— As of June 25th, there were seven (7) persons who tested positive for COVID-19; however, seven (7) persons have recovered.
+The total active cases remain at fifty-two (52).
+The total number of confirmed cases is now two thousand six hundred one (2601).

-The Collective Prevention Services (CPS) are monitoring sixty-three (63) people in home isolation.
-Four (4)) patients are hospitalized at the St. Maarten Medical Center.
-The total number of deaths due to COVID-19 remains at thirty-two (32).
+The Collective Prevention Services (CPS) are monitoring forty-seven (47) people in home isolation.
+Five (5) patients remain hospitalized at the St. Maarten Medical Center.
+The total number of deaths due to COVID-19 remains at thirty-three (33).

-The number of people recovered since the first case surfaced on St. Maarten has increased to two thousand four hundred sixty-five ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to two thousand five hundred sixteen ...

 View comments